Reimagining Business Structures

 Not all of us have access to the same privileges.
 Sliding scale creates equitable access to my services and helps address the systemic oppression of marginalized groups.

-Initial consultations and quotes are free.
+Initial consultations and quotes are always free.

 Sign Up to Receive A Free Copy of my book "Radicalize the Hive"